foundriesio/docs/source/getting-started/flash-device/index.rst

    E.G: ``lmp-factory-image-raspberrypi3-64.wic.gz``

-3. Download it by clicking on its name in the list of artifacts
+3. Download it by clicking on its name in the list of artifacts.

 .. figure:: /_static/flash-device/artifacts.png
    :width: 769